Preparing to go to court as a witness

 If you haven’t already spoken to your employer, let them know as soon as possible that you'll need time off work.

 Your employer doesn’t have to pay you for time off work when you go to court as a witness.
-But you can claim expenses for loss of earnings - ask a Witness Service volunteer for a form on the day of the trial.
+But you can claim expenses for loss of earnings - ask someone from the Witness Service for a form on the day of the trial.

 If your employer says you can’t have time off